mrgoldair/ddd/readme.md

 ## An experiment in WebGL

+##### Model Space

+The coordinate space in which the centre of the model is always at the origin.

+##### World Space

+The coordinate space which all other models are placed within and moved relative to one another.

 ##### Screen Space

 > ...perform a perspective divide on the points in camera space to compute their coordinates in screen space